georgemao/serverlesss-demos/build.md

 CloudFront serves content faster and cheaper than S3.
 You can add create a CloudFront Distro and add your S3 bucket as an origin.

->> You will need to add a workaround for CloudFront to properly serve React/S3 applications.
+> You will need to add a workaround for CloudFront to properly serve React/S3 applications.
+This is because React routes do not update the URL to an actual asset stored in S3.
 In your distribution settings, under the `Error pages` tab, `Create Custom Error Response`.
 Add a response for error code `404` and redirect it to `/index.html`.
 Then set the response code to `200 OK`.